 (c) Administration of Estate shall apply only when an Employee has been designated as an executor of the estate for the deceased.

-(d) Moving of household effects shall apply to an Employee who maintains a self-contained household and who changes his place of residence which necessitates the moving of his household effects during his normal working hours.
+(d) Moving of household effects shall apply to an Employee who maintains a self-contained household and who changes their place of residence which necessitates the moving of their household effects during their normal working hours.

 (e) Mourner or Pallbearer - Leave of absence may be granted where operational requirements permit subject to the approval of the Employer.

-31.03 The maximum annual leave specified for each circumstances requiring use of special leave shall not be exceeded.
-However, Bereavement Leave and leave for the Administration of Estate may be granted more than once within a calendar year, provided the total special leave granted does not exceed ten (10) working days per calendar year, unless additional Bereavement Leave is approved by the Employer.
+31.03 The maximum annual leave specified for each circumstances requiring use of Special Leave shall not be exceeded.
+However, Bereavement Leave and leave for the Administration of Estate(s) may be granted more than once within a calendar year, provided the total Special Leave granted does not exceed ten (10) working days per calendar year, unless additional Bereavement Leave is approved by the Employer.

 31.04 Two (2) weeks notice may be required for leave requested under Sub-clause 31.01 (c), (d), (e) and (g).

-31.05 A terminating Employee shall not be eligible for benefits under Sub-clause 31.01 (d) during last ten (10) work days of active employment.
+31.05 A terminating Employee shall not be eligible for benefits under Sub-clause 31.01 (d) during last ten (10) workdays of active employment.

 ARTICLE 32 MATERNITY/PARENTAL/ADOPTION LEAVE & COMPASSIONATE CARE BENEFITS